keysmash-studios/kitty/README.md

 $ make compile

 # then run your platform's executable
 $ build/kitty-[linux|macos|win.exe]
 # preferably rename them or something

+# or just run the install script for Linux+macOS
+$ cd build; ./install.sh
 ```

 `make install` simply copies `src/start.sh` to `/usr/bin/kitty` copies the content of `src/` to `/usr/bin/kitty-src/` and the `package*.json` files as well, then installs the needed npm modules.
 This technically means we're vendoring the dependencies, in the sense that it installs the modules separate from system modules.